juergenweb/JkPublishPages/README.md

 reached.

-Most options are self-explanatory, so I only want to focus on the option moving the page to a new parent and explain this a little bit more in detail.
+Most options are self-explanatory, so I only want to focus on the option moving the page to a new parent and explain this a little more in detail.

 Explanation:
 You have some setting possibilities inside your template configuration to set which templates are allowed to be a parent